Tutankhamun

-Tutankhamun died unexpectedly aged about 18; his health and the cause of his death have been the subject of much debate.
 In 2012, it was suggested he died from a combination of malaria and a leg fracture.
 Since his royal tomb was incomplete, he was instead buried in a small non-royal tomb adapted for the purpose.
 He was succeeded by his vizier Ay, who was probably an old man when he became king, and had a short reign.
 Ay was succeeded by Horemheb, who had been the commander-in-chief of Tutankhamun's armed forces.
 Under Horemheb, the restoration of the traditional ancient Egyptian religion was completed; Ay and Tutankhamun's constructions were usurped, and earlier Amarna Period rulers were erased.

-In modern times, Tutankhamun became famous as a result of the 1922 discovery of his tomb (KV62) by a team led by the British Egyptologist Howard Carter and sponsored by the British aristocrat George Herbert.
+Tutankhamun's tomb was discovered in 1922 by excavators led by Howard Carter and his patron, George Herbert, 5th Earl of Carnarvon.
 Although it had clearly been raided and robbed in ancient times, it retained much of its original contents, including the king's undisturbed mummy.
 The discovery received worldwide press coverage; with over 5,000 artifacts, it gave rise to renewed public interest in ancient Egypt, for which Tutankhamun's mask, preserved at the Egyptian Museum, remains a popular symbol.
 Before it was relocated to the Grand Egyptian Museum in 2025, some of his treasures have traveled worldwide, with unprecedented response; the Egyptian government allowed tours of the tomb beginning in 1961.
 The deaths of some individuals who were involved in the excavation have been popularly attributed to the "curse of the pharaohs" due to the similarity of their circumstances.
 Since the discovery of his tomb, he has been referred to colloquially as "King Tut".